Titelbild: Was tun, wenn das Holz sich beim Lasern verzieht?

 Wood is a living material that responds to its environment.
 The main causes of warping are:

-• Moisture: Wood absorbs moisture from the air or releases it.
+• Humidity: Wood absorbs moisture from the air or releases it.
 Uneven moisture absorption causes the wood to warp.
 This happens especially quickly with thin panels and Plywood, where different layers react differently.

-• Temperature: Fluctuations in temperature affect humidity and also cause warping.
+• Temperature: Temperature fluctuations affect humidity and also cause warping.
 Additionally, the heat from the laser can directly cause distortion.

 Practical tips for preparation: How to store and treat wood properly